slothmanguy/mass_gov_calculator_prototype/README.md

 There are also changes to the DOMAIN the library does, and to prevent such qualities or JQuery additional functions are created to set controller variables to reflect the correct values.

+**Some design decisions also came out of the external libraries inability to align certain elements on the same line (date of birth and retirement).

 See ``public/views/calculator.view.client.html``

 This file is almost entirely HTML/CSS, refer to the express documentation to see how it is combined with the index.html a layer up.
-One thing to watch out for is places where the values are bound to the Angular model
+One thing to watch out for is places where the values are bound to the Angular model.

 ### Inserting an analytics framework or modifying the **header**